quangshuynh/AI-Cooking-Assistant/README.md

 # AI Cooking Assistant

 The AI Cooking Assistant is an intelligent recipe generator that allows users to create personalized recipes based on their available ingredients, dietary restrictions, budget, and cuisine preferences.
-It leverages AI and a database of recipes to generate or find meals tailored to user inputs.
+It uses AI and a database of recipes to generate or find meals tailored to user inputs.

 ## Features
 - Ingredient-based recipe generation